AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

       :label: eq:enuc_n_integrate

-   The effect of this flag in the integrators is that we don't worry above converting between mass and molar fractions when calling the righthand side function and Jacobian, and we don't do any normalization requiring $\sum_k X_k = 1$.
+   The effect of this flag in the integrators is that we don't worry about converting between mass and molar fractions when calling the righthand side function and Jacobian, and we don't do any normalization requiring $\sum_k X_k = 1$.